 What do you enjoy most about wealth management?

-The psychic income from happy clients who are achieving their goals.
+The psychic income from happy clients who are achieving their goals and living life well.

 What’s the biggest challenge?